aseracorp/udpbroadcastrelay/README.md

 # udpbroadcastrelay docker container

-This docker container implements <https://github.com/marjohn56/udpbroadcastrelay>.
+This docker container implements <https://github.com/deonvdw/udpbroadcastrelay> which is a fork of https://github.com/marjohn56/udpbroadcastrelay that adds SSDP/DIAL support.
 This container was built to fix Chromecast Speaker group visibility from Android and iOS devices on seperate VLANs for UDM/P devices.

 ## Setup